EmployersIndividuals

 9. How to start your apprenticeship journey

-High-growth industries like tech may pay over £25,000 for entry-level apprenticeship roles.
+High-growth industries, like tech, may pay over £25,000 for entry-level apprenticeship roles.
 Apprenticeship opportunities in other industries might pay less.
 Your apprenticeship wage also depends on what company you work for and the level of your position.

 To help you understand how much you could earn as an apprentice, we'll guide you through the following: